 – Nunki (19.11.2021, 19.11.2029, 18.11.2037)

 and finally, the Pi Saggitari (17.02.2027 and 17.02.2035), which will be occulted by this planet on February 17, 2035.
 Unfortunately, the event will be theoretically visible from Antarctica only.
-Taking into account the polar day at that location, we are complete without any chances at all.
+Taking into account the polar day at that location, we are completely without any chances at all.
 The one reasonable location, where we could technically try to catch this event is the Indian ocean several hundred km southwest of the Australian coast (Pic.
 5, 6).

 4. 99942 APOPHIS CLOSE APPROACH (13.04.2029)

 The 99942 Apophis is a near-earth asteroid, which can be potentially dangerous for us.
-The closest approach of the 99942 Apophis is estimated to occur on April 13, 2029.
+The closest approach to the 99942 Apophis is estimated to occur on April 13, 2029.
 The asteroid will be closer than geostationary communication satellites.
 The closest approach to Earth will result in about 3.1 Mag brightness, making this object visible in the night sky.
-In the previous article, I’ve presented the estimated track of this asteroid across the sky.
+In the previous article, I presented the estimated track of this asteroid across the sky.
 The most interesting will be its conjunction with Regulus (Pic.
 7).

 5. THE LARGEST LUNR ECLIPSE IN XXIst CENTURY

 The largest lunar eclipse in the XXIst century will occur on June 26, 2029.
 This is obviously the central lunar eclipse, where Earth’s shadow passes closely to the Moon’s disk center.
-The deep total lunar eclipses can be observed at most once a decade because the eclipse occurrences related to lunar orbit precession, which last 18.6 years.
+The deep total lunar eclipses can be observed at most once a decade because the eclipse occurrences are related to lunar orbit precession, which lasts 18.6 years.